-(iii) Bumpy movement on a (iv) Shear during acceleration rough surface
+- (iii) Bumpy movement on a rough surface - (iv) Shear during acceleration brighter than surfaces illuminated obliquely due to the cosine falloff.

 Figure 2: Types of apparent motion for a car.
 Rendered motion is shown with blue arrow.
 The resultant apparent motion is shown with dashed blue arrow.